tanaya2026/GROUP_175_207_PROJECT/README.md

 - Packages: Maven 3.9+
    - Installation instructions for Maven in IntelliJ: https://www.jetbrains.com/help/idea/maven-support.html
 - Libraries: JSON, Java Swing
-   - Guide for JSON in IntelliJ: https://www.jetbrains.com/help/idea/json.html
+   - Guide for installing packages in IntelliJ with JSON as an example: https://www.jetbrains.com/help/idea/json.html

-**OS Requirements**
+**OS Requirements**:
 The application has no OS requirements and will work on any OS system.

 ---